 During these tumultuous times, Romanian territory was frequently under attack by one invader or another.
 The Saxons had already built strong churches in their villages and understood that their best refuge was inside those walls, which could shelter the entire population of the village.

-Thus, the churches were surrounded with thick fortress-like walls and deep moats filled with water.
+Thus, the churches were surrounded by thick fortress-like walls and deep moats filled with water.
 The entry was guarded day and night from a tower, where a man was always ready to give the alarm.
 When they were under attack, they began to fire their harquebuses and to throw melted tar, boiled water and rocks.
 (Ouch!)

 Sighisoara: Towers of Trade